kimbrelas/akEventLogPlugin/README.md

+Adding the behavior will trigger the auto-logging of adds, edits and deletes (these can be overridden when necessary).
+It will also give the loggable object access to certain methods.

+In the schema:
+actAs:
+  Loggable: ~

 How to manually log an event to the database (this will NOT bypass the doctrine listeners (insert, update, delete), use customLog() for that)

 $loggableObj->logEvent('Some description');